-- 1. The human eye is more or less like a

-- (a) microscope. (b) telescope.

-- (c) photographic camera. (d) none of these.
+- 1. The human eye is more or less like a - (a) microscope. (b) telescope. - (c) photographic camera. (d) none of these. - Ans.

-- Ans.
 The correct answer is (c).
-The similarities between the human eye and a photographic camera include the presence of a diaphragm to control the amount of eye that gets through to the lens, a convex lens to focus the light, and the formation of an inverted image on a light-sensitive surface.

-- 2. The property of the human eye that is used in cinematography is
+The similarities between the human eye and a photographic camera include the presence of a diaphragm to control the amount of eye that gets through to the lens, a convex lens to focus the light, and the formation of an inverted image on a light-sensitive surface. - 2.
+The property of the human eye that is used in cinematography is

 - (a) persistence of vision.

 - (b) power of accommodation.

 - (c) colour blindness.

 - (d) range of vision.

 - Ans.
 The correct answer is (a).
 Persistence of vision makes a series of still images seem like a running film to our eye.
 This is the principle of cinematography.

 - 3. How many times does a ray of light bend on passing through a prism?

 - (a) Once (b) Twice

 - (c) Thrice (d) None of these

 - Ans.
 The correct answer is (b).

 - 4. Which of these phenomena is not explained by scattering of light?

 - (a) Red colour of danger signals

 - (b) Blue colour of the sky

 - (c) White colour of the clouds

 - (d) Advanced sunrise

 - Ans.
 Out of the four phenomena, advanced sunrise is explained by atmospheric refraction.
 Therefore, the correct answer is (d).

 - 5. Which of the following phenomenon of light are involved in the formation of a rainbow?

 - (a) Reflection, refraction and dispersion

 - (b) Refraction, dispersion and internal reflection

 - (c) Dispersion, scattering and internal reflection

 - (d) Refraction, dispersion and scattering

 - Ans.
 The correct answer is (b).

+- 6. When light enters the atmosphere it strikes on extremely fine particles, which deflect the rays of light in all possible directions.
+This is due to

+- (a) reflection of light.

+- (b) atmospheric refraction.

+- (c) scattering of light.(d) dispersion of light.

+- (CBSE SP 2024)

-For question numbers 6 to 15, two statements are given - one labelled Assertion (A) and the other labelled Reason (R).
+For question numbers 7 to 17, two statements are given - one labelled Assertion (A) and the other labelled Reason (R).
 Select the correct answer to these questions from the codes (a), (b), (c) and (d) as given below.

-- (a) Both A and R are true and R is the correct explanation of the assertion. - (b) Both A and R are true but R is not the correct explanation of the assertion. - (c) A is true but R is false. - (d) A is false but R is true. - 6.
-Assertion: Cats and dogs cannot see as many colours as humans can but see better in the dark than human can.
+- (a) Both A and R are true and R is the correct explanation of the assertion. - (b) Both A and R are true but R is not the correct explanation of the assertion. - (c) A is true but R is false. - (d) A is false but R is true.

+7. Assertion: Cats and dogs cannot see as many colours as humans can but see better in the dark than human can.